Employer of Record in French Guiana

 Mandatory Leave Entitlement in French Guiana

-The annual leave entitlement in French Guiana is 30 days for a full time worker.
+The annual leave entitlement in French Guiana is 5 weeks (30 working days) for a full time worker who has worked for 12 months.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 An Employer of Record (EOR) helps businesses manage annual leave, paid time off (PTO), and local holidays across the globe, including in French Guiana.
 By partnering with an EOR, companies ensure full compliance with local labor laws in French Guiana when it comes to annual leave and time-off management.
 EOR providers like Playroll offer platforms that simplify tracking and managing employee time off in French Guiana.
 By outsourcing this responsibility to Playroll, you can streamline leave management, ensure compliance, and free up time to focus on other business priorities.